ThibArg/nuxeo-labs-baf-notification/README.md

 - The event is fired **exactly once** per bulk command completion.
 If a listener throws an exception, the error is caught and logged, but the event is **not** retried.
 This guarantees that listeners will not receive duplicate events, and a misbehaving listener cannot block the stream processing
 - The event is fired for **every** bulk action by default.
 To restrict to specific action names, contribute to the `nuxeo.labs.baf.notification.service` extension point — see [Filtering Which Actions Trigger the Event](#filtering-which-actions-trigger-the-event).
 You can still filter further in your listener by reading the `action` property if needed

-## Use with nuxeo-labs-push-to-webui

-This plugin can be combined with [nuxeo-labs-push-to-webui](https://github.com/nuxeo-sandbox/nuxeo-labs-push-to-webui) to push real-time notifications to users in Nuxeo Web UI when their asynchronous bulk action completes.
-See the "Use with nuxeo-labs-baf-notification" section in the [nuxeo-labs-push-to-webui README](https://github.com/nuxeo-sandbox/nuxeo-labs-push-to-webui#use-with-nuxeo-labs-baf-notification) for details.

 ## How to Build and Deploy

 ### Build and Deploy Locally